mark-watson/hy-lisp-python-book/manuscript/kg.md

 {lang="bash",linenos=off}
 ~~~~~~~~
 $ ls test_data
 test1.meta test1.txt test2.meta test2.txt test3.meta test3.txt
 ~~~~~~~~

+The *.txt files contain plain text for analysis and the *.meta files contain the original web source URI for the corresponding *.txt files.
+Using the spaCy library and Python/Hy's standard libraries for file access, the KGCreator is simple to implement.
+Here is the overall design of this example:

 {width=70%}
 ![Overview of the Knowledge Graph Creator script](images/kg1.png)

-Using only the spaCy NLP library that we used earlier and the built in Hy/Python libraries, this example is implemented in just 60 lines of Hy code that is seen in the following three code listings:
+Using only the spaCy NLP library that we used earlier and the built in Hy/Python libraries, this example is implemented in just 58 lines of Hy code that is seen in the following three code listings:

 {lang="hylang",linenos=on}